Asbestos and School Buildings

 Find Resources for Schools and Parents

 EPA Region 5 Asbestos Hazard Emergency Response Act (AHERA) Webinar Series: How to Manage Asbestos in School Buildings.
 EPA hosted a four-part webinar training series to assist schools with understanding their federal regulatory responsibilities under AHERA.
-The webinar recordings will be made available to the public as they become available.

 - Part 1: Introduction to Asbestos (August 13, 2021)